hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### buildMintReq \( wh, submitterDid, outputs \) -&gt; \[ mintReq, paymentMethod \]

-Builds Indy request for doing tokens minting according to this payment method.
+Builds Indy request for doing minting according to this payment method.

 Note this endpoint is EXPERIMENTAL.
 Function signature and behaviour may change